aldum/learnyouanelm.github.io/README.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: Learn You An Elm
 ---

 Learn You an _Elm_
 =====================================
 _Based on [Learn You a Haskell for a Great Good](http://learnyouahaskell.com/chapters)._